GeorgeGit03/Support-Vector-Machine/README.md

 The project has a modular structure and the order of execution of the source files is important because succesively intermediate data files are generated, starting from the files with training and testing data: dataSet.data and dataTest.data.

 ### Execution flow

+# A very important aspect is setting the paths to the data sets!

+###
 1.
 2.
 3.